 You will be set self-directed tasks to complete in between live sessions.

-These classes will be recorded and available to view a couple of hours after the session ends so you can review and recap before the next morning session.
+These classes will be recorded and ready to view an hour or so after the session ends so you can review, pause, rewind, practice and recap before the next morning session.

-All recordings will be available for you to watch again on demand as many times as you like for one month after the course ends.
-This means you can review, pause, rewind and further develop your skills.
+All recordings will be available for you to watch again on demand as many times as you like for six months after the course ends.
+This means you can review and further develop your skills.

 What our students say

 Greg was fantastic.
 I loved the course, benefited enormously and have hardly put my paintbrush down since!

 Exceeded expectations, have done short courses at other schools and your organisation and style of tutoring was top of the list, well done all!

 For our webinar sessions which are broadcast on the internet no webcam or microphone is needed as you just need to be able to see/hear hosts and you can communicate using the chat function.
 You can watch using a PC, Smart TV or tablet.
 A phone isn’t ideal as you will struggle to see enough unless you can miracast to a screen or smart TV.

 For the longer online courses on Zoom you will need a laptop or tablet with audio and camera enabled so you can have a screen near where you are working.
 If you have a PC without camera or speakers, you can purchase a plug and play webcam for approx £25 which connects to a usb port.
 You will also need reasonable broadband connection and speed.